Syria rebels bombed as opposition open to peacekeepers

 "IRON AND BLOOD"

-Britain, France and Gulf countries have recognized the Syrian National Coalition as the sole representative of the Syrian people.
+Britain, France and Gulf countries have recognised the Syrian National Coalition as the sole representative of the Syrian people.

 Most foreign powers have condemned Assad, who has relied on his allies to stay afloat, especially regional powerhouse Iran.
 Russia, Syria's main arms supplier, and China have vetoed three U.N.
 Security Council resolutions condemning Assad and reject the idea of sanctioning his government.